 Finally, I decided to make a drastic shift.
 The decision was impulsive and desperate.
 I quit my job, found a temporary new one, and applied for a six month volunteer abroad program all in the time frame of a few days.
 None of my decisions “fixed” my emotional turmoil, but they slowly made me feel more confident that I was returning to the person that I wanted to be.
 So much of my depression was rooted in the idea that I was “mourning the loss of myself,” realizing that I had changed and abandoned my dreams and goals, and most of them not for the better.
 Returning to a path that allowed me to find myself and be true to it again provided a much needed relief and paused my despair.

 “I always wonder why birds choose to stay in the same place when they can fly anywhere on earth.
 Then I ask myself the same question” – Haram Yahya

 I write this today to remind others, whether returning from traveling or simply in a moment of crisis after realizing they were not where they thought they would be, that you are in charge of your own life.
 It does not always feel like it; to me it still does not feel like it, but things can always be done to catapult your life back on the trajectory it is meant to be according to your own ideas.
 I chose to pursue an option that will likely leave me broke at the end of it, but allows me to be the person I want to be.

 The life you have at home will likely be there for you when you return, especially if you are young.
 So get out and chase after your destiny.
-Whether its exploring castles in Europe, jungle trekking in Asia, or even as simple as finding another job without moving country; what are you waiting for?
+Whether its exploring castles in Europe, jungle trekking in Asia, or even as simple as finding a new job in a field that better suits you; what are you waiting for?